MAKEUP PRODUCTS (NON-PERMANENT)

 3362

-Although many chemicals in cosmetics pose very little or no threat, several have been linked with severe health issues, such as cancer, and neurological harm.
-Chemicals in cosmetics enter your body through the skin and inhalation, and pose similar risks as food chemicals, per this site.
+Though most chemicals in beauty products pose minimal or no danger, dozens have been linked with substantial medical issues, such as developmental delays and cancer.
+Cosmetic chemicals enter your body through ingestion, inhalation, and internal use, and pose the same risks as food chemicals, per this site.

-Chemicals associated with cancer are found in food, water, and many other everyday products.
-However, no type of consumer products is subject to less government oversight than cosmetics and other personal products, including Sally Hansen Lacquer Shine For Lips.
-Although most of the chemicals and contaminants in cosmetics most likely present little risk, subjection to a few is associated with worrying health issues, such as cancer.
+Contaminants and chemicals linked to cancer can be found in water, food, and a lot of other commonly used items.
+Still, no classification of consumer items is accountable to less government inspection than cosmetics and other personal care products, including Sally Hansen Lacquer Shine For Lips.
+Though most of the chemicals and contaminants in cosmetics and personal care products very likely present little risk, your exposure to a few has been linked to major health concerns, such as cancer.